xI-Mx-Ix/Velthoric-Docs/docs/0.3.2-SNAPSHOT/06-Vehicles-and-Mounting.md

 # Velthoric: Vehicles and Mounting

 Velthoric includes a comprehensive system for creating vehicles that players can mount, drive, and interact with.
 This is built on top of Jolt's powerful `VehicleConstraint` and a custom mounting system.
+The system handles complex physics on the server and ensures smooth, interpolated rendering on the client for a seamless player experience.

-This guide covers both the creation of the vehicle itself and the process of making it rideable.
+This guide covers the creation of the vehicle's physics, making it rideable, and understanding the crucial server-to-client state synchronization loop.

 ---

 ## The `VxVehicle` Base Class

 The foundation for all vehicles is the `VxVehicle` abstract class.
-It's a specialized `VxRigidBody` that automatically manages a `VehicleConstraint` and handles the synchronization of wheel and speed data to the client.
+It's a specialized `VxRigidBody` that automatically manages a `VehicleConstraint`.
+Its key responsibilities are:

+*   **Server-Side:** Running the physics simulation for the vehicle and its wheels.
+*   **State Synchronization:** Tracking changes in vehicle state (speed, wheel rotation/steering/suspension) and synchronizing this data to clients.
+*   **Client-Side:** Receiving state data and interpolating it over time to produce smooth visuals for wheels and movement, even with low server tick rates.

 To create a new vehicle, you should extend one of its more specific subclasses:
 *   `VxCar`: A base for four-wheeled, car-like vehicles.